 - celiac disease: an intolerance to gluten, an ingredient found in many flour-rich foods like breads and crackers

-- dumping syndrome: a disorder that causes your stomach to empty before its contents have been properly digested.
-This disorder is most common after gastric bypass surgeries or surgeries to remove part of your stomach.
+- dumping syndrome: a disorder that causes your stomach to empty before its contents have been properly digested

-- pancreatic insufficiency: the pancreas is not able to release enzymes needed for digestion
+- pancreatic insufficiency: occurs when the pancreas is not able to release enzymes needed for digestion

 Normal belching does not require any treatment and has no consequences.